An Overview Of The Treatment Process

 During the release phase, patients complete administrative processes and leave the treatment facility.
 Many facilities provide final assessments at this time and provide additional advice and guidance to patients.
 Release makes sure that the patient is ready to begin their new life.

 Aftercare is an ongoing process that for most patients will last the rest of their lives in some form or another.
 Patients in aftercare participate in ongoing treatment programs such as therapy and 12-Step Groups to help maintain their sobriety indefinitely.
 The exact aftercare routine will depend on the patient and what options are available to them.
 The treatment facilities with the best results in helping patients maintain sobriety generally offer a wide range of aftercare options and they additionally help set patients up with third-party aftercare suppliers as well.

 Like aftercare, alumni participation is an ongoing process that many patients engage in for years after leaving a treatment facility.
 During alumni participation, former patients engage and maintain relationships with others who have successfully completed rehab.
 Some rehab facilities maintain their own alumni participation programs and even have alumni coordinators on staff.
 Former patients of facilities that don’t often band together to form their own programs.
 Each alumni participation program is different, but examples of activities that such programs conduct include 12-Step meetings, social gatherings, and ongoing education and support.

 Ready To Start The Treatment Process?

 Empower yourself today and contact a treatment provider.
-With proper treatment and dedication, your entire life can dramatically change for the better.
 Don’t wait another minute.